AzHIMA Coding Roundtable

 She is the AzHIMA Coding Roundtable Coordinator from 2015 to 2017.
 Debra has recently received the 2016 1st Place AHIMA Roundtable Achievement in Coding Excellence Award in Baltimore, MD.
 She also received the AzHIMA Appreciation Award in June.

-Should you need to cancel your meeting registration, you may provide a substitute or cancel your registration.
-In any case, you must notify AzHIMA in writing by email as soon as possible.
+Should you need to cancel your meeting registration, you may provide a substitute, select an alternative date (if applicable) or cancel your registration.
+In any case, you must notify AzHIMA in writing by email or fax as soon as possible.

 A 25% processing fee will be assessed on all cancellations received at least two weeks prior to the appropriate meeting date.
 After that date, the full registration fee will be forfeited.
 All refunds will be processed within 30 days of receipt.